Fast Computation of the Series Impedance of Power Cables with Inclusion of Skin and Proximity Effects: Numerical results

 Figs.~\ref{fig:Resistance2} and \ref{fig:Inductance2} show the positive and zero sequence resistance and inductance as a function of frequency, from $1\, {\rm Hz}$ to $1\,{\rm MHz}$.
 It is observed that with $N_p=0$, significant errors result as the proximity effects are ignored.
 Indeed, by setting $N_p=0$ in~\pref{eq:Eseries} and~\pref{eq:Jseries}, one assumes a circularly-symmetric current distribution on the conductors.
 With $N_p=3$ and $N_p=7$, a virtually identical result is achieved which agrees very well with the FEM result.
 At very high frequencies, however, the FEM result deviates somewhat from that of the proposed approach since the mesh division is not sufficiently fine to properly account for the very small skin depth.
 In the proposed technique, instead, skin effect is implicitly and fully described by the surface admittance operator, and does not affect the discretization of the problem, which depends only on the proximity of the conductors.
 As a result, the level of discretization, controlled by $N_p$, does not have to be increased as frequency grows, making MoM-SO much more efficient than FEM.

 Timing results, reported in Table~\ref{tab:Timing}, demonstrate the excellent performance of the developed algorithm.
-With MoM-SO, there is first a computation time for the Green's function discretization of 11.6~s ($N_p=3$) or 16.5~s ($N_p=7$).
+With MoM-SO, there is first a computation time for the Green's matrix~$\matr{G}$ of 11.6~s ($N_p=3$) or 16.5~s ($N_p=7$).
+Matrix $\matr{G}$ has to be evaluated only once, since it does not depend on frequency.
 Then, for computing each frequency sample one needs 2.01~s for $N_p=3$ or 15.5~s for $N_p=7$.
 Since $N_p=3$ was found sufficient for obtaining accurate results, the total computational cost for computing the 31 samples in this example is $T=11.6+31\times2.01=73.9~s$.
 The computation time using FEM is much higher, requiring 440~s per frequency sample.
 This is 220 times slower than the per-sample computation time of 2.01~s using the new method with $N_p=3$.
 We can therefore safely state that MoM-SO is at least 100 times faster than the FEM approach when several frequency samples are needed.